2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Today, a wealth of educational content is available on the Internet, enabling everyone to educate themselves about Bitcoin and its ecosystem.

-However, **one thing that many of us, bitcoiners, sorely lack is the opportunity to meet, exchange and share our knowledge**.
+However, **one thing that many of us, Bitcoiners, sorely lack is the opportunity to meet, exchange and share our knowledge**.
 But also, to **build together**.

-To address this growing need, many bitcoiners regularly decide to **create new communities around them**.
+To address this growing need, many Bitcoiners regularly decide to **create new communities around them**.
 Meetings are then proposed when the number of participants is sufficient, and these meetings, often becoming recurring, then become a fertile ground for the creation of presentations and workshops, both technical and popular.

 In this course entitled "**BTC302**," we will explore the **interest in creating a Bitcoin community and/or meet-up**, then detail and propose **different tools to develop the visual and digital identity** of one's community or meet-up.